By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Anxiety kicks in the flight mode.

 High levels of anxiety prepare you to run, There may be trembling in the legs like a car revving up to take off.
-You may develop the restless feeling and want to run.
-Some people report jelly like legs.
+You may develop a restless feeling and want to run.
+Some people report jelly-like legs.
 Sweating and shivering may also be caused by anxiety.

 Anxiety disturbs your appetite.

 Some experience this as a loss of appetite, others feel nauseous and unable to eat.
 You might also have feelings of wanting to throw up.
 All of these digestive interfering results of anxiety are the body’s ways of lightening the load and diverting blood from the stomach to prepare you to flee.
 If you really do need to run, all well and good.
 But if you, like many other people in modern life, have more anxiety than you need, these digestive irritations can do harm to your digestive system over time.

 With all these health-related symptoms there is a huge tendency for people to ask for, even demand, medication from their doctors.
 Anti-anxiety meds can be helpful in the short run but reducing the stress and anxiety-provoking situations in your life coupled with other anxiety-reducing techniques will work in the long run without the risk of becoming medication dependent.
 People who combine medication and counseling intervention seem to get past the anxiety faster.

 Do any of these symptoms of anxiety affect you?
 Have you seen the doctor?
 Have you found other methods to control or reduce your anxiety?

 Seven David Joel Miller Books are available now!